petebids/petebids.github.io/_posts/2023-04-02-enteprise-grade-spring-boot-2023-Part-1.markdown

 Generally, when you are building an API in an enterprise environment, you are not the only party interested in your api contract.
 Frontend engineers, Product managers & Architects will all be a part of the outer design of your service.
 As such, when a new feature needs to be added, you will spend time drawing up the interactions on a whiteboard or a design tool , then codifying them into your service contracts.
-Once everyone agrees on the contract, you can all go off & undertake parallel development
+Once everyone agrees on the contract, you can all go off & undertake parallel development - you build your api, while other teams mock your api & build their integration

 The basic process flow is documented here, but for the sake of clarity within our example
 ![Diagram](/assets/todo_codegen.png)